danpetitt/danpetitt/README.md

     'Software Engineer'
   ],
   notables: [
-    'Designer and PM for Digita Wordworth for Amiga', 'Designer and PM for Digita Datastore for Amiga', 'Designer and PM for Digita Organiser for Amiga', 'Lead Designer and PM for Digita Taxability Pro', 'Lead Designer and PM for Microsoft Money UK 98 and 99', 'Lead Designer and PM for Microsoft Taxsaver UK 98', 'Designer and co-founder for Digiguide.tv',
+    'Designer and PM for Digita Wordworth, Datastore and Organiser for Amiga', 'Lead Designer and PM for Digita Taxability Pro', 'Lead Designer and PM for Microsoft Money UK 98 and 99', 'Lead Designer and PM for Microsoft Taxsaver UK 99', 'Designer and co-founder for Digiguide.tv',
     'Designer and Primary Developer for Pawa.tv'
   ]